Chapter 10 Managing Field Trials

 Viewing assayed trait heatmap

-Phenotype heatmap can be viewed by selecting a specific assayed trait from the selectbox drop-down.
-Mousing over the plots, highlights the plot in green and also displays the plot’s field information including the selected trait’s phenotype value.
+The phenotype heatmap can be viewed by selecting a specific assayed trait from the selectbox drop-down.
+Mousing over the plots highlights the plot in green and also displays the plot’s field information including the selected trait’s phenotype value.

 Suppressing Plot Phenotype